wso2/docs-is/en/includes/guides/authentication/passwordless-login/add-passwordless-login-with-passkey.md

 # Add Passkey login

-Based on FIDO concepts, **Passkeys** are a replacement for traditional passwords that allows users to log in to applications using the following methods.
+Based on FIDO concepts, **Passkeys** are a replacement for traditional passwords that allows users to log in to applications without a password using the following methods.
     <ul>
     <li><b>Roaming authenticators</b> - platform-independant FIDO2-supported hardware security keys such as YubiKey.</li>
     <li><b>Platform authenticators</b> - built-in biometrics bound to a single device such as fingerprint scanners or facial recognition features.</li>